 Lori Blankinship, ND

-Dr. Blankinship, a native of Kansas City, Missouri, attended National College of Naturopathic Medicine, in Portland, Oregon, one of the world’s leading institutions in naturopathic medicine.
-She enjoyed an 18 year corporate career in the areas of human resource training & development and executive administration prior to pursuing her dream to become a medical doctor.
+Dr. Blankinship, a native of Kansas City, enjoyed an 18–year corporate career in the areas of human resource training and development, and executive administration.

-Dr. Blankinship received most of her clinical training in under-served communities, part of which included rotations at Outside-In Clinic (as featured on PBS), focusing on women’s reproductive health, and providing low-cost medical care to the homeless and disadvantaged of Portland, Oregon.
-She is currently CEO of Village Medicine, LLC, a company specializing in health & wellness education; and is the CEO and Medical Director for the Village Clinic and Wellness Center.
-She also serves on the Board for the Campaign to End AIDS, and the Fibromyalgia Coalition International.
-Dr. Blankinship received a fellowship with the Robert Wood Johnson Foundation Ladder to Leadership which is co-sponsored by Center for Creative Leadership and Health Care Foundation of Greater Kansas City (leadership training in community-based medicine).
+Dr. Blankinship received most of her clinical training in under-served communities, including rotations at the Outside In clinic, focusing on women’s reproductive health, and providing low-cost medical care to the homeless and disadvantaged of Portland, Ore.
+She is currently CEO of Village Medicine, a company specializing in health and wellness education; and is the CEO and medical director for the Village Clinic and Wellness Center.
+She also serves on the board for the Campaign to End AIDS, and has served on the Fibromyalgia Coalition International board.
+Dr. Blankinship received a fellowship with the Robert Wood Johnson Foundation's, Ladder to Leadership Initiative, which is co-sponsored by the Center for Creative Leadership and Health Care Foundation of Greater Kansas City (leadership training in community-based medicine).
 In her spare time Dr. Blankinship enjoys reading and traveling.

 Brian Camastral, MBA

-Richard Jones, PhD, Chair – Academic Affairs Committee (AAC)
+Richard E. Jones, PhD, Chair – Academic Affairs Committee (AAC)

-Dr. Richard Jones, Associate Professor, Department of Neurology, Oregon Health & Sciences University and Research Scientist, US Department of Veterans Affairs Medical Center (Portland) received his graduate training in Microbiology and Immunology and post graduate training in Neuroimmunology.
-Dr. Jones conducts research sponsored by the US Department of Veterans Affairs, the National Institutes of Health (NIH) and other agencies investigating mechanisms of disease progression and hematopoietic and immune determinants of central nervous system inflammation in diseases such as multiple sclerosis.
-Dr. Jones serves as project Principal Investigator within a collaborative NIH sponsored research program conducted at the Oregon Center for Complementary and Alternative Medicine at OHSU, the Portland VA Medical Center and the Helfgott Research Institute at NCNM investigating behavioral neural-immune interactions involved in therapeutic responses.
-He has served on several federal and state grant review boards for NIH, the US Department of Veterans Affairs and the Oregon Partnership for Alzheimer’s Research.
+Dr. Richard Jones is an associate professor, Department of Neurology, OHSU and a research scientist for the U.S. Department of Veterans Affairs Medical Center (Portland) received his graduate training in microbiology and immunology and post-graduate training in neuroimmunology.
+Dr. Jones conducts research sponsored by the U.S. Department of Veterans Affairs, the National Institutes of Health (NIH), and other agencies investigating mechanisms of disease progression and hematopoietic and immune determinants of central nervous system inflammation in diseases such as multiple sclerosis.
+Dr. Jones serves as project principal investigator within a collaborative NIH-sponsored research program conducted at the Oregon Center for Complementary and Alternative Medicine at OHSU, the Portland VA Medical Center, and the Helfgott Research Institute at NCNM investigating behavioral neural-immune interactions involved in therapeutic responses.
+He has served on several federal and state grant review boards for NIH, the U.S. Department of Veterans Affairs and the Oregon Partnership for Alzheimer’s Research.

-Mr. Narayan has 30 years of business experience and most recently served as President and Chief Executive Officer and Director of Red Lion Hotels Corporation, a New York Stock Exchange company.
-Under his leadership, the company increased its focus on core business operations by divesting unrelated businesses, initiated a follow-on stock offering to raise equity, strengthened the balance sheet, improved its market position and profitability, and increased investor awareness.
-He has held leadership positions at both public and private hotel and real estate companies, including Doubletree Corporation, Red Lion Hotels, Inc. and Holiday Inns, Inc. He has significant accomplishments in franchising, business turnaround, finance, brand strategy, planning, international operations, IPOs, debt financing, mergers and acquisitions, and development.
-In 2003, he was nominated for Business Leader of the Year by the London based Hotel Reports publication.
-He is a frequent speaker at hotel industry and investment conferences worldwide and served on the Board of Directors for the International Hotel & Restaurant Association (IHRA) based in Paris, France and as the Chairman of its Chains Council.
-He has also served on the CEO Council and the Governmental Affairs Committee of the American Hotel and Lodging Association.
-Mr. Narayan is a graduate of the Indian Institute of Technology (IIT), Kanpur, India and he received his MBA at the University of Florida, USA.
+Mr. Narayan has 30 years of business experience and most recently served as president, CEO and director of Red Lion Hotels Corporation.
+He has held leadership positions at both public and private hotel and real estate companies, including Doubletree Corporation, Red Lion Hotels, Inc., and Holiday Inns, Inc. He has significant accomplishments in franchising, business turnaround, finance, brand strategy, planning, international operations, IPOs, debt financing, mergers and acquisitions, and development.
+In 2003, he was nominated for Business Leader of the Year by the London-based Hotel Reports publication.
+He is a frequent speaker at hotel industry and investment conferences worldwide and served on the Board of Directors for the International Hotel & Restaurant Association (IHRA) based in Paris, France, and as the chairman of its Chains Council.
+He has also served on the CEO Council and the Governmental Affairs Committee of the American Hotel & Lodging Association.
+Mr. Narayan is a graduate of the Indian Institute of Technology (IIT), Kanpur, India, and he received his MBA at the University of Florida.

 Andrea P. Wolcott, BSFS, MSHRM

 Andrea (Andy) Wolcott served as the group vice president and senior officer of the Salt Lake City Branch of the Federal Reserve Bank of San Francisco from 1991 until 2010.
 In this capacity, Ms. Wolcott was responsible for branch strategic and tactical planning, product and service delivery, and policy development.
-In addition, Ms. Wolcott worked extensively on the development and marketing of a comprehensive set of electronic payment and information services and had responsibility for district-wide business development and marketing functions across five district offices.
 For the eight years prior to her retirement from the Fed, she was responsible for development and implementation of a comprehensive commercial bank relations initiative covering the nine western states and over 600 banks.

-She serves on many boards and committees in the Salt Lake City area including, United Way Leadership Giving, Finance, Audit, Governance and Ethics Committees, chair of the Women’s Philanthropic Network Membership Committee, and serves on the Salt Lake Area Chamber of Commerce Board of Directors where she chairs the Women’s Business Center Board.
-She was on the business advisory council for Utah Valley State College, the National Advisory board at the University of Utah, David Eccles School of Business, and the business school advisory board at Westminster College.
-Ms. Wolcott earned a bachelor's degree in foreign service at Georgetown University, a master's degree in human resource management from the University of Utah, and a master's-level equivalent degree from Pacific Coast Banking School in Seattle, Washington.
+She serves on many boards and committees in the Salt Lake City area, including United Way Leadership Giving, Finance, Audit, Governance and Ethics Committees; chair of the Women’s Philanthropic Network Membership Committee; and the Salt Lake Area Chamber of Commerce Board of Directors, where she chairs the Women’s Business Center Board.
+Previously, she was on the business advisory council for Utah Valley State College, the National Advisory Board at the University of Utah, David Eccles School of Business, and the business school advisory board at Westminster College.
+Ms. Wolcott earned a bachelor's degree in foreign service at Georgetown University, a master's degree in human resource management from the University of Utah, and a master's-level equivalent degree from Pacific Coast Banking School in Seattle.

 Constituency Representatives to the Board (Non-Voting Members)